Ronaldinho: 2008 Olympic medal

 On 24 March 2007, Ronaldinho scored twice in a 4–0 win over Chile, which marked his first goal since the 2005 Confederations Cup final and thus ended a scoreless streak that lasted nearly two years.
 He was not called up for the 2007 Copa América after asking to be excused from the tournament due to fatigue.
 On 18 October, he was controversially benched by Barcelona after he was late returning to Spain following Brazil's 5–0 friendly win over Ecuador.
-He and several Brazil players celebrated the win by partying through the night at a posh Rio de Janeiro nightclub.
-Ronaldinho left at 11 am the next morning, allegedly in the trunk of a car in order to avoid the media.
+He and several Brazil players celebrated the win by partying through the night at an upscale Rio de Janeiro nightclub.
+Ronaldinho left at 11 a.m. the next morning, allegedly in the trunk of a car in order to avoid the media.

 On 7 July 2008, Ronaldinho was named in Brazil's 2008 Summer Olympics squad as one of the overage players.
 Barcelona initially blocked the move because of his then-upcoming Champions League commitments with the club, but the decision was later nullified following Ronaldinho's transfer to Milan, who in turn permitted him to make the trip to Beijing, China.
 Ronaldinho captained the team, and he scored his only two goals in a 5–0 victory over New Zealand before Brazil were beaten by Argentina in the semi-final.
 Brazil finished with the bronze medal after defeating Belgium 3–0 in the third-place match.